 You may contact her directly at firstname.lastname@example.org.

 Early in life, Ken began turning inward to find insight into his search for “the truth.”
 Over time, he began to love his questions and developed a deep desire to connect with others to search for answers together.
 Along the way, that quest revealed itself to be a spiritual path.
-His offerings include such topics as creating inner space, finding our inherent power and wisdom, coming home to ourselves, and living life from a place of awareness and peace.
+His offerings include such topics as creating inner space, finding our inherent power and wisdom, and living life from a place of awareness and peace.

 You may contact Ken directly at email@example.com